Authentication and Authorization tutorial

 Understanding Status Codes

-endpoint can verify credentials.
+endpoint helps verify credentials.
 For example, using incorrect credentials for alice

 :